kaganatalay/p5.particle/README.md

 ## 📄 JSON Template

-There’s a file called `template.json` in the root folder.
-It contains a full particle config with **all** fields and **default values filled in**.
+The `template.json` file inside the `example` directory contains a full particle config with **all** fields and **default values filled in**.
-If you need full control over all the properties, copy the file and modify it for your own particles.
+When creating new systems, you can either copy the template to use as a base, or pick one from the `particles` directory and tweak it to your heart's desire.

 ---